Nithusan2002/Nithusan2002/README.md

-# Hi 👋, I'm Nithusan Krishnasamymudali
+# Hi 👋, my name is Nithusan
 ![Header](./github-header-banner.png)

 ## 👨‍🎓 About Me